Technology-Notes/kiemlicz-util-wiki/Docker.md

 `docker ps -a`
 2. Create image
 `docker commit <container id>`
-3. Run image corresponding to failed container
+3. Run image corresponding to failed container, overriding its potential `ENTRYPOINT`
 `docker run -it --entrypoint /bin/bash <image id>`

+Live container can be debugged as well:
+1. Grab the container name or ID: `docker ps`
+2. Attach to the container with: `docker exec -it /bin/bash`

 ## Configuration
 `dockerd` uses following configuration files: